maybe-another-name/elastic-things/notes/diagrams/readme.md

     * Code base separation (either through endpoint or feature-flag)
     * Deployment separation (ensure both approaches can be deployed concurrently, so adoption is optional)

+### Demonstration of specific requirements

+Refer to confluence page for requirements.
+Something which demonstrates how they are achieved with the different candidates is important.

 ### Read diagrams